 The old adage 'a journey of a thousand miles begins with one step' is never truer than when you experience sudden, life-changing mental or physical illness.
 Trying to rediscover and recreate your old self, as I found to my immense cost, is nigh on impossible.
 Letting go of those preconceived ideas around your identity is, I would argue, the critical first step in what will be an onerous, often fraught journey towards the destination that is your new self.
 Add the equally well-worn but perfectly suited phrase 'before you judge a person, walk a mile in their shoes' then you'd have two of my most important mantra's in this occasionally overwhelming, often strange life I now have.
 It's fair to say every day brings various challenges for all of us, and I'm certainly not walking around thinking I'm the most disadvantaged person on the planet - far from it in fact as I recognise the blessings I still have.
 But how do you begin to tackle the problems a serious and enduring mental health problem like PTSD bring to the table?
 How do you climb up from true rock bottom - you know, the kind where your day starts and finishes with you wanting to kill yourself - and start to live a meaningful life once more?

 I don't pretend to have all the answers but one of the things I've set out to do since I became more resilient was to get my experiences out there in the hope they give other people an insight into how to improve their own wellbeing.
-Over the coming year I'll be giving you regular updates on my forthcoming book 'Wildlife Photography: Saving my life one frame at a time'.
-For those of you interested you can pre-order it via Hubble and Hattie - you'll also get free p&p along with a chance to win an exclusive workshop with me in Spring 2020:
+2022 will once again see me blogging more, running workshops, doing more mental health and television work and presenting my book 'Wildlife Photography: Saving my life one frame at a time'.
+For those of you interested you can order it via Hubble and Hattie using the link below:

 As always, I look forward to hearing from you and how your photography is progressing.